nnseva/atasks/README.md

 The transport determines a way to pass requests and return responses through the network.

-The `atasks.transport.base.LoopbackTransport` provided by the package passes all requests only inside a thread back.
-You can use it for the testing purposes.
+The `atasks.transport.base.LoopbackTransport` provided by the package passes all requests back to the awaiter thread only.
+You can use it for the testing purposes

-The `atasks.transport.backends.amqp.AmqpTransport` provided by the package passes requests through the RabbitMQ or other AMQP broker.
+The `atasks.transport.backends.amqp.AmqpTransport` provided by the package passes requests through the RabbitMQ or other AMQP broker to any worker started on the same or another host.

 Other transport kinds may be implemented later.